Calling All Students in Thailand to Become the Climate Box Champion

 - Projects developed under the themes “Reducing Carbon Footprint,” “Adaptation to Climate Change,” and “Climate Change Awareness” will be presented by one student (author or representative) with a visual presentation format and multimedia materials, followed by Q&A.

-- Projects will be evaluated by the expert committee according to standard criteria (see below).
+- Projects will be evaluated by the expert committee according to standard criteria.
 Results will be announced immediately at the end of the project presentation event

 - The winning projects will be three (3), regardless the category of submission.

-- Three selected representatives of the winning groups, together with their teachers, will be invited to participate to an International Schoolchildren’s Festival on Climate Change, to take place in Thailand in November 2025, where they will have the occasion to widely present their work, share experiences with other schoolchildren from all around the world and increase their awareness on climate change.
+- Three selected representatives of the winning groups, together with their teachers, will be invited to participate to an International Schoolchildren’s Festival on Climate Change, to take place in Thailand in the last week of November 2025, where they will have the occasion to widely present their work, share experiences with other schoolchildren from all around the world and increase their awareness on climate change.

 CONTEST TIMELINE SUMMARY